Downtown in Northwest Washington in Washington, District of Columbia — The American Northeast (Mid-Atlantic)

 1972

 Location.
 38° 53.913′ N, 77° 2.055′ W. Marker is in Northwest Washington in Washington, District of Columbia.
 It is in Downtown.
-Marker is at the intersection of Pennsylvania Avenue Northwest and 15th Street Northwest, on the left when traveling west on Pennsylvania Avenue Northwest.
+It is at the intersection of Pennsylvania Avenue Northwest and 15th Street Northwest, on the left when traveling west on Pennsylvania Avenue Northwest.
 Fixed to the perimeter fence outside the Department of the Treasury Building.
 Touch for map.
 Marker is at or near this postal address: 1500 Pennsylvania Avenue Northwest, Washington DC 20220, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-A Fortress of Finance: The US Treasury Building (here, next to this marker); Albert Gallatin (a few steps from this marker); Webster-Ashburton Treaty (within shouting distance of this marker); Downtown Washington, 1801 (within shouting distance of this marker); The Inaugural Parade Tradition (within shouting distance of this marker); Melvin Jones (within shouting distance of this marker); Freedman’s Savings And Trust (within shouting distance of this marker); The Nation's Most Famous Address (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: A Fortress of Finance: The US Treasury Building (here, next to this marker); Albert Gallatin (a few steps from this marker); Webster-Ashburton Treaty (within shouting distance of this marker); Downtown Washington, 1801 (within shouting distance of this marker); The Inaugural Parade Tradition (within shouting distance of this marker); Melvin Jones (within shouting distance of this marker); Freedmans Savings And Trust (within shouting distance of this marker); The Nation's Most Famous Address (within shouting distance of this marker).
 Touch for a list and map of all markers in Northwest Washington.

-Photographed By Craig Swain, August 4, 2007
+Photographed by Craig Swain, August 4, 2007

 4. Albert Gallatin Statue